How Do You Prove Security Awareness Is Working?

 • Fewer repeat clickers → less concentrated exposure

 That shift from awareness activity to measurable defensive behavior is what ultimately proves a program is working.
+Which of these metrics count as defensible, and where they sit in the wider risk-reduction stack, is where our guide to what actually reduces human cyber risk picks up.

 You can usually see the shift in the metrics: